personman/sparveritron/README.md

 node prune
 ```

-To watch a Twitter stream and interact with it:
+To watch a Twitter stream (based on the [track parameter](https://dev.twitter.com/streaming/overview/request-parameters#track)) and interact with it:
 ```
 node interact "#hashtagIWantToWatch"
 ```